PlaidCloud/website/content/en/docs/tasks/administer-cluster/reconfigure-kubelet.md

 1. Write a YAML or JSON configuration file containing the kubelet's configuration.
-2. Wrap this file in a ConfigMap and save it to the Kubernetes control plane.
+2. Wrap this file in a ConfigMap and save it to the PlaidCloud control plane.
 3. Update the kubelet's corresponding Node object to use this ConfigMap.

 Each kubelet watches a configuration reference on its respective Node object.